zalando-stups/swagger1st/examples/helloworld/README.md

     * The `app` definition is the basic ring handler setup, pointing to the API definition.
     * Above the `app` definition, you find the actual business logic that is connected via the `operationId` attribute in the API definition.
+        * The request argument will get a normal ring request with some additional keys, most prominently the `:parameters` key which holds all defined, parsed and validated input values according to the swagger definition.